 You have a bright idea for a research project.
 You have made contact with a number of academics who could potentially supervise your work.
 You have investigated sources of funding.
 You have looked into the processes for all the applications.
 You have collated all the documents and information that you need.
 You are now about to take your first big step and submit your applications.

 NOTE: these articles came to my attention by way of news feeds and email newsletters.
 I did not actively set out to cull a biased selection of horror stories.
 That said, there is subjectivity in choosing articles to feature on this page.
+Although most of the articles make reference to universities located in the ‘West’ (with which I am most familiar), many of the dynamics and issues identified also exist to a greater or lesser degree in other locations, particularly in those institutions that see themselves as part of the global higher education industry.
 The dates next to the links to the articles refer to the date of publication.

 - What is life like as a PhD student?

 - How a doctoral study could change you, and not always for the better (August 2014)

 - There is such a thing as a ‘PhD comedown‘ – brace yourself!

 - You will find other articles that describe aspects of the PhD experience by trawling through the ‘PhD’ tag on Times Higher Education’s website (link)

 - The path from PhD to an academic career

 - What “counts” in getting an academic job (January 2015)

 - Few PhDs end up with an academic career, see Figure 1.6, page 14 (March 2010)